stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 ## Character Animation

 You can use BASIC and PETSCII to create both images and animations.
-The three programs below create animations like traditional animation cels one-by-one using the `PRINT` command.
+The three programs below create animations using traditional animation cels; one-by-one using the `PRINT` command.

 ### PULSE BALL PROGRAM
 Need a visual for an alarm, this program will perfectly and you can modify the speed of the pulse by changing the value of `L`.